zenidreney/portfolio-landing/README.md

 Hi there welcome to my portfolio page.

-In the first section you can fing my latest projects.
+In the first section you can find my latest projects.

-The second sectin has sime featured apps.
+The second section has sime featured apps.

 Don't forget to checkout the code for this page too.